refile/refile/README.md

 ```

 As you may notice, backends are "flat".
 Files do not have directories, nor do
-they have names, they are only identified by their ID.
+they have names or permissions, they are only identified by their ID.

 Defile has a global registry of backends, accessed through `Defile.backends`.

 There are two "special" backends, which are only really special in that they
 are the default backends for attachments.
 They are `cache` and `store`.

-The
-cache is intended to be transient.
-Files are added here before they are meant
+The cache is intended to be transient.
+Files are added here before they are
-to be permanently stored.
+meant to be permanently stored.
 Usually files are then moved to the store for
 permanent storage, but this isn't always the case.

 Suppose for example that a user uploads a file in a form and receives a